 Your field instructor and clinical educator will provide feedback on and assess your performance and dispositions during the student teaching/internship experience.
 You will receive formative feedback throughout the placement, including during the three-way midpoint conference.
-You will discuss your summative Capstone Clinical Experience minimum number of observations needed to meet program requirements.
+You will discuss your summative Capstone Clinical Experience Evaluation ratings during the three-way final conference.
+Each program determines the minimum number of observations needed to meet program requirements.
 The following forms can be found on the Student Teaching Forms webpage.